General Degree Requirements for all Bachelor's Degrees

-To qualify for two undergraduate degrees, i.e., a BA and a BS degree, or two BS degrees, a student must satisfy all requirements for each degree, including each degree’s associated general education requirements, and complete for the second degree thirty semester hours of study beyond the hours required for the first degree.
+To qualify for two undergraduate degrees, i.e., a BA and a BS, or two Bachelor of Science degrees, a student must satisfy all requirements for each degree, including each degree’s associated general education requirements, and complete for the second degree 30 semester hours of study beyond the hours required for the first degree.
 A student may, however, complete two or more arts and sciences majors within the 120-hour minimum requirement for the BA, or two or more engineering majors within the 128- to 133-hour minimum requirement for the BS in Engineering, or two or more management majors within the 122-hour minimum requirement for the BS in Management.
 Students who seek a dual-degree program that involves the BM degree must meet Cleveland Institute of Music and Case Western Reserve admission requirements and seek approval of both the Cleveland Institute of Music and Case Western Reserve University.
 A student wishing to pursue two degrees is encouraged to meet with a dean in the Office of Undergraduate Studies, 357 Sears Bldg., to discuss requirements.